Constance Adams: Personal life

 Adams was born in Boston in 1964 to Jeremy duQuesnay Adams, a medieval scholar at Southern Methodist University in Dallas, and Madeleine de Jean, a writer and connoisseur of champagne.

-Adams studied sociology at Harvard University, then went on to Yale University, where she completed a master's degree in architecture.
+Adams studied social studies at Harvard University, then went on to Yale University, where she completed a master's degree in architecture.
 After a two-year apprenticeship with Kenzo Tange Associates in Tokyo, followed by four years working in Berlin on commercial and master planning projects.
 In the late 1990s she was employed by Lockheed Martin Space Operations, to support the NASA's Mars exploration research efforts at the Johnson Space Center in Houston, Texas, where she lived with her family.
 She was a Registered Architect.

 She is particularly known for her developments in "sociokinetic" research, in which she discovered ways to measure how individuals interact with their built environments and with one another.

 Adams died of colorectal cancer in Houston on 25 June 2018, aged 53.